Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Defines the maximum allowed number of DNS records stored in memory cache.

 Least recently used DNS records are discarded from cache if it is full.
-Both errors and data are cached, therefore a single name query can easily take up 10-15 slots.
+Both errors and data are cached; therefore, a single name query can easily take up 10-15 slots.

 **Default:** `10000`